aaps/MCmotions/README.md

 #ToDo:
 1
+* getting rid of if no scene mentioned at lister exported file will be corrupted

+* making the proxy faster by moving world guesser to lister

+* some crude stairs corners, this is tricky

-* more block shapes for map import
+more block shapes for map import

 refactoring like there is no tomorrow

 adding cams that where imported by proxy commands

-some crude stairs corners, this is tricky